exasol/benchkit/workloads/estuary/README.md

 > [!WARNING]
 > The benchmark is currently non-functional for the official scale factor of 1000:
-> The generator classes try top create unique numbers, which is simply not possible given the
+> The generator classes try to create unique numbers, which is simply not possible given the
 > required number of rows and data types.

 ## Main Focus